 What is fever in infants and children?
 How can be it prevented?

-A fever is a sign that your body is sick or has an infection.
-A fever helps kill infections, bacteria and viruses that are causing the fever.
+Fever is a sign that your body is sick or has an infection.
+A fever helps kill infections, bacteria, and viruses that are causing the fever.
 Your child has a fever if his or her body temperature his higher than normal.
 A normal temperature is 98.6°F when checking by mouth.
 Some doctors ask you to check your baby or young child’s temperature rectally (in their bottom).
 Normal for that method is 99.6°F.

 Symptoms of fever in infants and children